i-like-hamigaki/i-like-hamigaki.github.io/_posts/2018-04-11-blockchain-case-competition-debrief.md

 Title: Carbon Coin
 Team: Martha Han, Hylann Ma, Henry Su
 Summary: Currently, companies self-enter carbon emissions into an online system, with audits periodically conducted.
 To improve transparency and accountability, instead companies will upload their carbon-auditable records to IPFS.
 The government will issue Carbon Coins, proportional to obligated emissions targets.
 Companies will hire 2 independent auditors, granted access to the records on IPFS.
 Smart contract will issue a reward to both auditors if their audits agree within tolerance, but if not, a special auditor will be contracted.
 The system proposed would function as a private, permissioned ledger.
-(Read full proposal here)[uabca.github.io/assets/documents/casecomp2018/4.
-Blockchain Case Competition - CarbonCoin.pdf]
+[Read full proposal here](uabca.github.io/assets/documents/casecomp2018/4.
+Blockchain Case Competition - CarbonCoin.pdf)